shainamackin/nyc-hh_algorithmic-bias-mitigation/README.md

 ## Probability Distributions

-To orient ourselves to the data, we first look at distributions of the probability of the outcome for each subgroup within each class.
+To orient ourselves to the data, we first look at distributions of the probability of the outcome for each subgroup within each class (sensitive variable/sociodemographic group).
 The thresholds we set above are output as vertical lines, so we can get a visual sense of how different thresholds flag different subgroups.